-Ell: An extension that is at right angles to the length of the building
+Ell: An extension that is at right angles to the length of the building.

-Engaged Column: A column that is partially attached to a wall, but partially projecting
+Engaged Column: A column that is partially attached to a wall.

 Entablature: The horizontal beam-like member supported by columns containing three parts: the lower architrave, the middle frieze, and the upper cornice.